oaivyftu/i-note-server/README.md

 # iNote

 iNote is an application that mimics Apple Notes on MacOS.
 This is the server codebase.
+This is now deployed on the Render cloud platform: https://i-note-client.onrender.com/.

 ## Installation